MonsteraHole/Baseball_2025/README.md

     sum(sf)	as sf,
     sum(gidp)	as gidp
 FROM baseball_2025.batting
-where lgid in ('NL', 'AL') and yearid > 1919 group by playerid, yearID
+where lgid in ('NL', 'AL') and yearid > 1920 group by playerid, yearID)

+select count(distinct playerID)
+from e1
+where playerid not in (select playerid from pitching)
 ```
 </details>